Joyce Holden: Film

-In 1958, she retired from acting after having appeared in 13 films.
 Lee Cozad wrote in the book More Magnificent Mountain Movies, "Holden found herself in a Hollywood that was awash with young brunette starlets and subsequently hung on for a couple of years, playing bit parts in 'A' movies and a few leads in 'B' pictures."

 In a 1952 newspaper column distributed by Newspaper Enterprise Association, Holden attributed the difficulties in her film career to the fact that she started in comedy films.
 "It's murder when a young actress is stamped as a comedienne in Hollywood," she said.
 "My big mistake was in showing I had a comedy flair.
 There's no chance in Hollywood for an actress who starts out in comedy.
 You graduate into it."

 Television

 Holden was a regular on The Donald O'Connor Show (1954-1955).
 She also appeared in the Spin and Marty segment on The Mickey Mouse Club.

 Personal life

 On June 16, 1951, Holden married song writer Arnold Stanford in Las Vegas, Nevada.
 They were divorced on October 31, 1955.

 Holden wed her second husband, industrial real estate broker David Mannhalter, in 1958.
 The couple were active members of the Jehovah's Witnesses.
 She died in Encinitas, California on January 21, 2022, at the age of 91.